lemald/stringlines/README.md

 - Look into whether I actually need Jord or if I can use a more lightweight library that's supported by default in the solver I'm using.
+- Do calculation of progress at chart generation rather than polling.
+  Refactor calculation of progress to not parse the polyline for every data point.
+- Support charting shared trunks where several routes converge.